-Degenerative joint disease (DJD) surgery is a last resort treatment option for patients who are suffering from pain and symptoms associated with conditions like osteoarthritis or spondylosis.
+Degenerative joint disease (DJD) surgery is a last resort treatment for patients who are suffering from pain and discomfort associated with conditions like osteoarthritis or spondylosis.
 These conditions deteriorate the facet joints in the spine that allow the vertebrae to move and, ultimately, the spine to bend.

 When researching the surgery option that is right for you, it is important to be aware of the main surgery options available to treat your condition.
 Surgeries that may be useful include:

-- Removal of osteophytes — These bony growths often develop in response to contact between two vertebrae due to the deterioration of the joints and cartilage that space the bones.
+- Removal of bone spurs.
+These bony growths often develop in response to contact between two vertebrae due to the deterioration of the joints and cartilage that space the bones.
 The growths may protrude into the spinal canal, impacting the spinal cord or nerve roots.
-Removal of bone spurs can be performed as an open back surgery or as a minimally invasive surgery.
+Removal of bone spurs can be performed as a traditional open back surgery or as a minimally invasive surgery.

-- Osteotomy — An osteotomy performed on the spine is a relatively rare occurrence and is a major undertaking.
-It involves cutting or breaking the vertebrae in an effort to address the spine’s alignment.
+- Osteotomy.
+An osteotomy performed on the spine is a relatively rare occurrence and is a major undertaking.
+It involves cutting or breaking the vertebrae to address the spine’s alignment.

-- Facet arthroplasty — The complete replacement of a facet joint (one of the joints located between the vertebrae) is also possible.
+- Facet replacement.
+The complete replacement of a facet joint (one of the joints located between the vertebrae) is also possible.

-Minimally invasive procedures at Laser Spine Institute offer lower risk and higher patient satisfaction scores than traditional open back surgery.
-In order to reach the damaged joint and vertebra, our surgeon will gently cut a small incision and move around the surrounding muscles, not cut and tear them like traditional open back surgery requires.
+The minimally invasive procedures at Laser Spine Institute offer no lengthy recovery and a patient satisfaction score of 98.^ In order to reach the damaged joint and vertebra, one of our board-certified+ surgeons will gently cut a small incision and move around the surrounding muscles, not cut and tear them like traditional open back surgery requires.

-Once the spine is accessed, two options may happen depending on the severity of the joint damage: Either the bone spurs and extra growths will be removed, or the entire vertebra will be removed and the spine will be stabilized with bone grafts and other stabilization material.
-The two options will be discussed between you and one of our spine care team once we review your MRI report or CT scan.
+Once the spine is accessed, two options may happen depending on the severity of the joint damage — either the bone spurs and extra growths will be removed or the entire vertebra will be removed and the spine will be stabilized with bone grafts and other stabilization material.
+Contact our team today to discuss your options for minimally invasive spine surgery.
+We are eager to help you on your road to recovery.